Ram-N/generative_art/kolams/README.md

 ## Things to work on
 - Have an option in which 'island formation' is minimized, or eliminated.
 In a 3x3 dots, the bottom 3 and the right 3 dots cannot *all* be zeros.
 That would an island to be formed.

+- Make narrow cover to be "smoother"

-- Take care of dot square size odd (5, 7).
+- Take care of dot square size odd (5, 7, 9).
 This involves drawing 1/2 covers!
 - Implement diminishing dot patterns.
 7-5-3 or 8-6-4 type of patterns
 - Given a (posx, posy) get the dot object (Done)
 - Given a px, py, get the dot's cover pattern